tech-by-design/polyglot-prime/udi-prime/src/main/postgres/ingestion-center/update_fhir_and_file_counts_in_zip_interaction_table.md

 ```

 ### Step 2: Execute the SQL File (update_fhir_count.psql) to fill the `number_of_fhir_bundles_generated_from_zip_file` column
-Run the SQL script to fill the error details into the table:
+Run the SQL script to fill the new column:
 ```bash
 psql -h <hostname> -U <admin_user> -d <database_name> -f update_fhir_count.psql
 ```